Article

 The core challenge: simple logic, complex reality

 MRO follows a simple principle: right part, right place, right time.
+In the defence industry, executing this becomes inherently complex due to:

-• Highly fragmented networks
+- Highly complex networks

-Thousands of low-volume, platform-specific components must be managed simultaneously, resulting in high inventory complexity and significant capital tied up in stock.
+Thousands of low-volume, platform-specific components must be managed simultaneously, resulting in high inventory complexity and significant capital tied up in stock. - Unpredictable demand

-Failures, missions, and ageing equipment create volatile demand patterns, resulting in difficult forecasting and reactive decision-making.
+Failures, missions, and ageing equipment create volatile demand patterns, resulting in difficult forecasting and reactive decision-making. - Criticality of individual components

-A single missing part can ground an entire system, resulting in disproportionate operational impact from small shortages.
+A single missing part can ground an entire system, resulting in disproportionate operational impact from small shortages. - Long and uncertain lead times

 Specialised production and certification processes delay replenishment, resulting in increased need for anticipation and resilience.